 Economics Terms A-Z

-If market players have different levels of information about each other’s valuations of the market then the information is asymmetric, or asymmetrically distributed.
+Asymmetric information refers to a state where market players have different levels of information about each other’s valuations of the market.
+As such, their information is asymmetric, or asymmetrically distributed.

 In classical economic theory, information is assumed to be complete and evenly distributed among market players: each player knows how the other players value the items being traded in the market.
 This simplifies the analysis of the market because the players’ actions will be certain and predictable.
 Market outcomes (prices and quantities) can then be easily calculated.